Skip to Content

 9. Cure and store winter squash properly

-Leave winter squash on the ground to cure for about 10 days after harvesting.
-Sunshine toughens skin and makes fruit sweeter.
-If frost makes curing outside impossible, let winter squash cure by a sunny window in your home for 2 weeks.
+Leave winter squash on the ground to cure for about ten days after harvesting.
+Sunshine toughens the skin and makes fruit sweeter.
+If high heat or frost makes curing outside impossible, let winter squash cure by a sunny window in your home for two weeks.